nick-p-34/telemetrix-sim/README.md

 ```

 ### `--team`
 - **Description:** The name of the team.
-Purely for customisation or identification purposes, non essential.
+Purely for customisation or identification purposes, non-essential.
 - **Expected values:** `string`
 - **Default value:** `"Zenith Racing"`
 - **Usage:**